Biohacking-Village-CTF/BHV_Badge_2024/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).

 ## Contact